Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 18

 was there.
 (Someone, I believe, afterwds reported tt

-am no sure of this).
+am not sure of this).

-somebody" - sd an officer-all I cd see ws figures
+somebody" - sd an officer - all I cd see ws figures

-out o I steep back of hilltop, [[?]]
+out o / steep back o / hilltop, xxx & A.M.C.

-dark figures tenderly Cowering helpless bundles
+dark figures tenderly lowering helpless bundles

 wounded.
 Only two men tt they cdnt account for)

-what [[?]] tells me that the plan
+White xxxxxx tells me that the plan

 ws not carried out.
 It ws for 50 men to go